meteor/meteor/site/README.md

 The static site shell is in `themes/meteor`.

+### Continuous Deployment

+For a non-master branch to be automatically deployed to S3 on push, its name must either start with `version-`, or be matched by [the branch regex in the deployment section of `circle.yml`](https://github.com/meteor/guide/blob/master/circle.yml#L18).

+The `master` branch is deployed to the root of the S3 bucket.

+A branch with the name `version-1.2` will be deployed under the `v1.2` folder.

+Any other branch, if added to the regex, will be deployed with the `branch-` prefix.
+For example, branch `test` will be deployed under the `branch-test` folder.

 ### Manual Deployment

 1. Create `keys.json` (search for "Meteor guide AWS S3 keys" in LastPass):